numerai/numerai-cli/README.md

         ```
         powershell -command "$Script = Invoke-WebRequest 'https://raw.githubusercontent.com/numerai/numerai-cli/master/scripts/setup-win10.ps1'; $ScriptBlock = [ScriptBlock]::Create($Script.Content); Invoke-Command -ScriptBlock $ScriptBlock"
       ```
-5. After the setup script confirms Python and Docker, install `numerai-cli` via:
+4. After the setup script confirms Python and Docker, install `numerai-cli` via:
     ```
     pip3 install numerai-cli --user
     ```
     NOTE: If you are using python venv then drop the --user option.
 If you don't know what that is, disregard this note

-6. Finally

 ## Node Configuration